-If budget is important to you, please read our buying guide first on what to avoid when buying record player before you make the same mistakes I did as a beginner.
-If you want to find a budget record player that is still of decent quality and keeps your vinyl in decent quality (No Crosley or Denver Suitcase models).
+If a low budget is important to you, please read our buying guide first on what to avoid when buying record player before you make the same mistakes I did as a beginner.
+If you want to find a budget record player that is still of decent quality and keeps your vinyl in decent quality (No Crosley or Denver suitcase models).
 Then read our guide on the best cheap Turntables.
 Or take a look at our guide on the Best Turntables within different price ranges.

 2. Sound Quality